GabrielHollberg/startup/README.md

 Simon JS -
 While looking over the Simon Javascript project I learned a lot.
 One of the things I learned was that you can use localStorage to save a string entered by a user.
 I will be using this on my Startup project.
 I also learned about using Javascript functions in my html with events like onclick.

+Startup JS -
+While working on the Javascript portion of my Startup project I learned a ton!!
+One thing I learned is how to manipulate the DOM.
+I had learned a little about this before, but as I worked on this project I came to understand it much better.
+I also learned how to make an html element disappear when you click on it.
+One other thing I thought was really cool was the localStorage keyword.
+As I researched I learned that it should only be used for non-sensitive information, but I still thought it was a useful concept for small page changes that should be kept on a specific user's page.